Loudness Normalization: The Future of File-Based Playback

 To understand the basics of noise reduction technology and successfully apply its methods in practice, it is essential to recognize the various audio hindrances, their differences, and their unique characteristics.

-In time domain noises can be:
+In the time domain, noises can be:

-• Continuous, slowly changing noises, like the sound of an office, industrial equipment, wind, traffic, hiss of an old record or a bad phone line.
+- Continuous, slowly changing noises, like the sound of an office, industrial equipment, wind, traffic, hiss of an old record or a bad phone line.

-• Discontinuous, repeated, usually tonal noises like honks, beeps or bells.
+- Discontinuous, repeated, usually tonal noises like honks, beeps or bells.

-• Pulse-like, abrupt, usually unharmonious and sometimes loud noises like clicks, taps of the steps, gunshots, bangs and thumps.
+- Pulse-like, abrupt, usually unharmonious and sometimes loud noises like clicks, taps of the steps, gunshots, bangs and thumps.

-In frequency domains noises can be:
+In frequency domains, noises can be:

 Distortions are modifications of the useful speech signal that decrease its quality.
 When distortions occur, parts of the whole speech signal change and become new, and sometimes sound unacceptable.